Canon 1D X vs 5D Mark IV

 - More modern: Reflects 4 years and 10 months of technical progress since the 1DX launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the 5D Mark IV is the clear winner of the contest (10 : 3 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the 5D Mark IV is the clear winner of the contest (15 : 4 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 Other camera comparisons

 Did this review help to inform your camera decision process?
 In case you would like to check on the differences and similarities of other camera models, just use the search menu below.
 An an alternative, you can also directly jump to any one of the listed comparisons that were previously generated by the CAM-parator tool.

 - Fujifilm X-E3 vs Canon M6

 - Nikon D500 vs Canon 7D II